 Performance during the year: In common with the Berkshire Hathaway Energy group, the Northern Powergrid Group measures its safety performance in terms of the OSHA rate, which is a measure used in the United States ("US") to capture safety incidents down to minor levels of medical treatment.
+The Northern Powergrid Group failed to meet its target of 0.09 in 2021 having achieved an OSHA rate of 0.29 (2020: 0.13), which equated to seven recordable incidents against the goal of two or fewer.
+Whilst this was very disappointing, none of the incidents themselves were serious and additional training is to be implemented to reduce the exposure to minor slips, trips and falls - and even dog bites.
+The Company also had a poor year in terms of preventable vehicle accidents, with fifteen recorded against a target of fourteen.
+This was largely attributed to the lack of passengers acting as 'spotters' as a consequence of social distancing in vehicles.

-The Northern Powergrid Group met its target of 0.13 in 2020 by achieving an OSHA rate of 0.13 (2019: 0.18), which equated to three recordable incidents against the goal of three or fewer.
-The Company achieved its best ever safety performance, hitting both its lost time accident and preventable vehicle accident targets.
-In respect of the Business Plan commitment, at 31 December 2020, the Company's accident rate had been reduced by 56%, which was ahead of the target to achieve a 50% reduction by 31 March 2023.
+In respect of the Business Plan commitment, at 31 December 2021, the Company's accident rate had been reduced by 58%, which was ahead of the target to achieve a 50% reduction by 31 March 2023.
 The Company successfully retained its ISO 45001 accreditation scheme for its health and safety management system.

-The challenges posed by the Pandemic in respect of safe working practices and procedures were, and remain, constantly under review by members of the safety team, senior management team, Health and Safety Committee and the Board, in conjunction with trade union representatives.
-Robust business continuity plans and risk management procedures meant that the Company was adequately prepared for such an event (including purchasing stocks of personal protective equipment) and quickly adapted to new ways of working.
+The challenges posed by the Pandemic in relation of safe working practices and procedures were, and remain, constantly under review by members of the safety team, senior management team, Health and Safety Committee and the Board, in conjunction with trade union representatives.
+Robust business continuity plans and risk management procedures meant that the Company continued to adapt to new ways of working and provide essential safety and personal protective equipment.